Get help navigating Medicare from free state counseling programs

 This is where a SHIP counselor can really help.
 They’re experts in Medicare and Medicaid so they can save time by guiding to you options that work best for your older adult’s specific needs.

-We generally refer to these programs as SHIP, but because they’re state-run, the names can be different in some states.
+These programs are generally referred to as SHIP, but because they’re state-run, the names can be different in some states.

 Some of the more common program names across U.S. states are: SHIIP, SHINE, SHIBA, or HICAP.